priyankasinghviattesco/TescoDevelopersDojo/README.md

 # TescoDevelopersDojo
-A Dojo for Code Ninja's At Tesco
+A Dojo for Code Ninjas At Tesco
+Join in for learning beautiful code and making this world a better place.